 Sabina outlived Charles by six years.
 She died at home at the age of 76 on Aug.
 26, 1983.

-By 1920, Arthur was widowed, and lived with his young sons in his parents' household in Perryopolis.
+By 1920, the 25-year-old Arthur lived with his young sons in his parents' household in Perryopolis.
 That year, he was employed as a laborer in a local coal mine.

-At the time of death of Arthur's mother in 1930, the Connellsville Daily Courier reported that they resided in Blairsville, Indiana County, PA.
-Records from 1938 show they were in Claridge, PA, and by 1940, Arthur and Gertie lived in White Valley, Westmoreland County, PA.
+At the time of death of Arthur's mother in 1930, the Connellsville Daily Courier reported that the family resided in Blairsville, Indiana County, PA.
+Records show that they were in Vintondale, Cambria County in 1935, Claridge, Westmoreland County in 1938 and White Valley/Export, Westmoreland County in 1940.

 Arthur died at home on Nov.
 16, 1940, at the age of 48.
 Funeral services were held at the home in White Valley, followed by interment at Mount Washington Cemetery near Perryopolis.

-Circa 1926, he was admitted to the Torrance State Hospital, where he spent the next 12 years of his life, until his death at the age of 40.
+Circa 1926, suffering from some sort of mental illness, he was admitted to the Torrance State Hospital, where he spent the next 12 years of his life, until his death at the age of 40.

 A census-taker recorded that Jesse lived in his parents' home in Perryopolis as of December 1930, when he was 32 years of age.